triton-inference-server/model_analyzer/docs/config_search.md

 _This mode has the following limitations:_

-- If model config parameters are specified, they can contain only one possible combination of parameters
+- Top-level models can contain only one possible combination of model config parameters
+- Composing models (ensemble/BLS sub-models) can specify parameter ranges if they follow specific patterns (see [Ensemble Composing Model Parameter Ranges](#ensemble-composing-model-parameter-ranges))

 This mode uses a hill climbing algorithm to search the configuration space, looking for the maximal objective value within the specified constraints.
 In the majority of cases